DKIM is the technology that signs a message and some of its headers

 Changes to email bodies are not the post man's prerogative, and the headers should be kept as pristine as possible, too.
 The privacy concerns for group members are an overruling concern to us, so we shall munge those headers, but for unknown external senders we shall not modify the headers in any way; externals are supposed to know only the group address anyway.
 We may opt for rejecting group-addressed emails that reveal more than just the sender's address, but that is still an open issue.

-• The List-ID: header is deliberately designed to convey a unique identity for a list (or role, or group).
+header is deliberately designed to convey a unique identity for a list (or role, or group). - The

-• The Keywords header is designed to hold a comma-separated list of words or phrases describing the text.
+header is designed to hold a comma-separated list of words or phrases describing the text. - The